-Recent editions of Viz Vectar Plus software provide powerful instant replay workflow for any source with a recorder assigned to it.
+Viz Vectar Plus provides powerful instant replay workflow for any video source having a recorder assigned to it.

 When a Recorder is assigned to a source in its Input Configuration panel, and you also enable the associated Instant Replay switch, special replay buttons appear below the corresponding Program and Preview row buttons in the Live Desktop Switcher.
 Viz Vectar Plus control surfaces provide the same functionality as follows: